 - Thomas Woolner, sculptor and poet (1825-1892), emigrated to Australia in 1852 and returned to have a successful career as a sculptor.
 He had some success as a poet and art dealer.
 Had a 'rough' personality and had to make a supernatural effort to be polite.
 Became an academician in 1875 and Professor of Sculpture.
 Married Alice Gertrude Waugh, sister of Fanny who turned him down and married Holman Hunt.
 She died in childbirth a year later and Hunt married the third sister Edith which Woolner considered immoral and was defined as incest under British law at the time.
 They never spoke again. - James Collinson (1825-1881), only a member for two years as he resigned when Millais's Christ in the House of His Parents was declared blasphemous.
 Converted to Catholicism but reverted to High Anglicanism to marry Christina Rossetti but his conscience forced him to return to Catholicism and break the engagement.
 Trained as a Jesuit priest but did not complete his studies.
 In 1858 he married Eliza Wheeler sister-in-law of the painter John Rogers Herbert (1810-1890) who influenced the Pre-Raphaelites.
-W. M. Rossetti wrote that the aim of the Pre-Raphaelites was to 'out-Herbert Herbet'.
+W. M. Rossetti wrote that the aim of the Pre-Raphaelites was to 'out-Herbert Herbert'.
 Herbert was a Catholic convert and friend of Pugin, another Catholic convert.
-Herbert painted Our Saviour Subject to his Parents at Nazareth an acceptable version of Millais's painting.
-Collinson continued to paint genre scenes, moved to Brittany later in life. - Frederic George Stephens, art critic (1828-1907), physically disabled because of an accident when he was 9 he was educated privately.
+Herbert painted Our Saviour Subject to his Parents at Nazareth a slightly more acceptable version of Millais's painting although even Herbert was criticized.
+Collinson continued to paint genre scenes and moved to Brittany later in life. - Frederic George Stephens, art critic (1828-1907), physically disabled because of an accident when he was nine he was educated privately.
 Joined the RA School in 1844 and met Millais and Holman Hunt.
 Disappointed with his artistic talent he stopped painting and took up art criticism.
 Three uncompleted paintings survive and one shows a lot of promise.
 He became a well known and leading art critic who supported the Pre-Raphaelites.
 He allowed Rossetti to write reviews of his own work under Stephen's name.
-He sometimes wrote under the pseudonym Laura

-Stephens (that name 'Laura' again).
-Wrote 100 articles on British art collecting to encourage middle-class art patronage.
-Keeper of prints and Drawings at the British Museum.
+He sometimes wrote under the pseudonym Laura Stephens (in The Germ) and John Seward.
+He wrote 100 articles on British art collecting to encourage middle-class art patronage.
+He became Keeper of prints and drawings at the British Museum.
 He married the artist Rebecca Clara Dalton in 1866.
-He was a great supporter of Holman Hunt but they fell out over Hunt's painting The Triumph of the Innocents (1885) which Stephen's boxed but it was damaged in transit.
-Stephens criticized the painting for its hyper-realism and fantasy.
+He was a great supporter of Holman Hunt but they fell out over Hunt's painting The Triumph of the Innocents (1885) which was damaged in transit after being crated by Stephens.
+He also criticized the painting for its hyper-realism and fantasy.
 He disliked Impressionism and saw the Pre-Raphaelites as part of the evolution of British art rather than revolutionary.